November 21, 2024

 Also in 1958, Ross Arnott, great grandson of William Arnott, attended the Kentucky Derby while on a business trip to the United States.

-On a wet day, a previously unheralded 3 year old horse came from behind to sprint home and clinch a dramatic victory, by half a length.
-The horse’s name was ‘Tim Tam’.
+On a wet day, a previously unheralded 3 year old came from behind to sprint home and clinch a dramatic victory.
+The horse’s name: ‘Tim Tam’.

-It’s Kentucky Derby winning effort made quite an impression on Arnott, who later suggested the horse’s name for his company’s new biscuit.
+The Kentucky Derby made quite an impression on Arnott, who later suggested the horse’s name for his company’s new biscuit.
 His colleagues agreed; Tim Tam was playful, fun to say, somehow it just seemed right.

 Tim Tam the horse would go on to further success.
-In 1958 it also won the Preakness Stakes, and came second in the Belmont, and so just missed the prestigious ‘Triple Crown’, the greatest feat in American horse racing.
+Later in 1958 it won the Preakness Stakes, and came second in the Belmont, and so just missed the prestigious ‘Triple Crown’, the peak of American horse racing.

 The horse would later be inducted into the Racing Hall of Fame.